WHAT IS A PELVIC HEALTH PHYSIOTHERAPIST?

-A pelvic health physio is specially trained to rehabilitate the pelvic floor muscles.
-They help to increase mobility and strength and reduce pain with manual techniques, gentle stretches, and exercise.
+A pelvic health physiotherapist is specially trained to rehabilitate the pelvic floor muscles.
+Our physiotherapist can help to increase mobility and strength and reduce pain with manual techniques, gentle stretches, and exercise.
 This involves an assessment of the muscles, joints and connective tissues of the pelvis, low back, and hips.

-• Stress incontinence (urine leakage with laughing, coughing, exercise)
+- Stress incontinence (urine leakage with laughing, coughing, or exercise)

 It is best to dress in comfy clothes that move well as we will want to see how well your back and hips move without clothes restricting you too much.